ev-evaughn/timingservice/README.md

                                                   "start: integer | nulll}
                                                   | null}
 ```
 limit the number of returns with "limit" and use "start" set where the returns start, eg: {"limit":1, "start":0} will get the next alarm to expire (if there is one).
+If start is null, 0 is assumed, if limit is null all will be returned.
 ##### reply
 ```
 {"type":"get active", "payload":{"status":"OK" | "FAILED",